 The child tax credit reduces your tax.
-If you have children, you may be able to take a child tax credit on your tax return for each of your qualifying children.
+If you have children. you may be able to take a child tax credit on your tax return for each qualifying child.

 The child tax credit is not the same as the credit for child and dependent care expenses.
-See Publication 503 for more information on the credit for child and dependent care expenses.
+See Publication 503 for information on the credit for child and dependent care expenses.